 What is a breakfast board?

 A breakfast board is exactly what it sounds like, a board filled with delicious breakfast foods that your family will enjoy.
-Think of it as a charcuterie board but instead of being filled with meats and cheeses, it is a board with an assortment of breakfast and brunch foods.
-Your breakfast board can be themed around one specific breakfast food like waffles or fluffy pancakes, or it can be a variety of different foods that your family loves.
+It also goes by a few other names, Some call it a breakfast platter, grazing board, brunch board, or a breakfast charcuterie board.
+They all are basically the same.
+It’s similar to a charcuterie board.
+However instead of being filled with meats and cheeses, it is a board with an assortment of breakfast and brunch foods.

 A few reasons my family loves them: